DavidWeed/SCC_Robotics/README.md

 #### Repository for SCC's entry in the UCI Rescue Robotics.
 ---
 ##### Karen
-Karen contains all of the code that was used for the original design in 2017.
+Karen contains all of the code for the original 2017 attempt.
----

 ##### Sheldon
 Sheldon contains all of the code for the 2018 attempt.